opensearch-project/documentation-website/_integrations/index.md

 OpenSearch Integrations aims to simplify and automate the manual steps, reducing the required domain knowledge to a minimum.

-At OpenSearch we are supporting many different type of use cases for a large variety of users:
+OpenSearch supports a range of use cases for different user types, such as the following:
 - Search related domain use cases - E-commerce products search for example
 - Observability monitoring and provisioning - Trace or Metrics analytics
 - Security Monitoring and Threats Analysis